 - Burial expenses for the participant’s deceased parent, spouse, children or dependents, or the participant’s primary beneficiary* under the plan

-- Expenses to repair damages to the participant’s primary home that would qualify as a casualty deduction (effective 1/1/18, the casualty deduction only applies to damages that occurred as a result of a federally declared disaster).
+- Expenses to repair damages to the participant’s primary home that would qualify as a casualty deduction under Section 165 of the Internal Revenue Code (effective 1/1/18, “casualty deduction” only applies to damages that occurred as a result of a federally declared disaster).

 *The primary beneficiary under the plan is the individual who has an unconditional right to all or a portion of the participant’s account balance upon his or her death.

 Because hardship withdrawals can only be approved by the Plan Administrator, you will need to keep on file the applicable documentation (e.g., purchase and sales agreement, foreclosure notice) in the event your plan is audited.

 Active participants can withdraw only the amount needed to meet the financial hardship (including the estimated taxes payable on the hardship withdrawal).
 Participants must specify the investment options and the amount or percentage to be taken from each option, unless the withdrawal is for the entire account.
 If no instructions are given, the withdrawal will be made pro-rata from all of the available investment options.
 Also, the amount is subject to any applicable taxes, IRS early withdrawal penalties and withdrawal restrictions (for example, no withdrawals are allowed from the SDBA without first liquidating assets and transferring the necessary amount to the Program’s investment options).
 For 401(k) hardship withdrawals, federal law does not allow withdrawals of earnings credited after the last day of the last plan year ending before July 1, 1989 on participant pre-tax elective contributions or Roth 401(k) contributions.